Consider Becoming a PATHS Practicum Site

 What are the benefits to my organization if we decided to become a PATHS Practicum Site

 PATHS students will arrive at their practicum site having met the qualifications to be a Direct Support Professional.
 Students will also have completed several enrichment courses beyond the core requirements.
 Practicum experiences are a wonderful training opportunity for students.
 Of equal importance, employers who offer practicum sites will be able to evaluate the students for potential employment with their organization.
 An ever-increasing cost to providers of community services are the expenses to hire and re-train direct support employees.
 A PATHS graduate will come to a potential employer with all required training and additional course work, which is a direct cost benefit to the provider.
 Furthermore, PATHS students will be carefully screened during the application process to ensure their genuine interest in pursuing a career supporting people with disabilities in community settings.
 An interest in a career with an investment in the PATHS program should offer potential employers employees ready to work long-term for an organization.
 This commitment should help to limit turnover in a high turnover position which is another direct cost benefit to employers.

 Would my organization have to hire a PATHS graduate who completed a practicum with us?

 No. PATHS students should be considered temporary employees/volunteers for the duration of the practicum.
 This offers potential employers the opportunity to assess the skills and abilities of the student for permanent employment with their organization.
 Evaluation of progress will be a collaborative process with the student, the practicum site organization, and the PATHS practicum specialist.

 How can my organization become a PATHS Practicum Site?

-Contact the PATHS Program Manager regarding your organization’s interest in becoming a practicum site for a PATHS student.
-The Program Manager will provide you with a provider practicum agreement, which outlines mutual roles and responsibilities between PATHS and the provider agency.
+Contact the PATHS Program regarding your organization’s interest in becoming a practicum site for a PATHS student.
+The Program staff will provide you with a provider practicum agreement, which outlines mutual roles and responsibilities between PATHS and the provider agency.